Dog Bites

 private property.

-The statue also says that the viciousness of the dog, or the owner’s knowledge of its viciousness, does not impact the owner’s liability.
+The statute also says that the viciousness of the dog, or the owner’s knowledge of its viciousness, does not impact the owner’s liability.
 That means that even if the dog was, up to that point, not very aggressive, the owner can still be held liable for damages.

 If it’s determined that the dog bite was the result of the victim provoking the dog, the owner cannot be held liable for damages.
 Provocation is defined in A.R.S.
 11-1027 as “circumstances [that] would be likely to provoke a dog.”
 Though A.R.S.
 11-1025 states that the owner is liable on private property that is lawfully entered, according to A.R.S.
 11-1026 the dog owner may still be responsible for a victim who is attacked on private property unlawfully.